chris-short/devopsish.com/content/post/112/index.md

 {{< adsense-inarticle >}}

-[Microsoft Acquires Citus Data: Creating the World’s Best Postgres Experience Together](https://www.citusdata.com/blog/2019/01/24/microsoft-acquires-citus-data/) — Congrats to the folks at Citus and Microsoft.
+[Microsoft Acquires Citus Data: Creating the World's Best Postgres Experience Together](https://www.citusdata.com/blog/2019/01/24/microsoft-acquires-citus-data/) — Congrats to the folks at Citus and Microsoft.
 Oh and to my co-worker and SIG mate (is that even a word?)
 Josh Berkus who sits on the board of Citus.

 [IBM HR made me lie to US govt, says axed VP in age-discrim legal row: I was ordered to cover up layoffs of older workers](https://www.theregister.co.uk/2019/01/18/ibm_government_lying_claims/) — Everyone I know with a parent at IBM in the early 2000s has a layoff story.
 It's sad how systemic this appeared to be to those in the know.
 Well...
 IBM's chickens have come home to roost on this one.